How to help those in the message

 Imagine the following conversation with your mom/dad/wife/husband:

-This last question is difficult to say "no" to.
+This last question is difficult to say "no" to IF it is said in the right attitude and with sincerity.
 However, it is important that you ask the question truthfully.
-I think all of us want to find the truth and it is important to search for the truth.
+I think all of us want to find the truth and we all know that it is important to search for the truth.

 If the message follower responds with a "yes", then they are potentially on a journey towards truth.
 It depends on their attitude but, if they are sincerely interested in helping you find the truth, this is a big first step.